AdguardTeam/Scriptlets/wiki/about-trusted-scriptlets.md

 If matched, the whole text will be removed.
 Case sensitive.
 - `pattern` — required, string or regexp for matching contents of `node.textContent` that should be replaced.
 - `replacement` — required, string to replace text content matched by `pattern`.
+- `...extraArgs` — optional, string, if includes 'verbose' will log original and modified text content.

+> `verbose` may be useful for debugging but it is not allowed for prod versions of filter lists.

 ### Examples